 True or false — are people who use a lot of marijuana more likely to have children with autism?
-Important recent scientific studies suggest that the link between parent pot use and autistic children is much more than urban legend!
+Recent scientific studies suggest that the link between parent pot use and autistic children is much more than urban legend!

 As more states legalize, more Americans support the legalization of marijuana, rushing to be at the forefront of social change.
-Autism is also a hot topic today, as the rates of autism in the United States spiked in recent years.
+Autism is also a hot topic, because rates of autism in the United States spiked in recent years.
 We caution politicians and voters not to leap into legalization without a thorough study of the issue.
 Do not disregard studies that link parental pot use to autism.

 The science suggests that mothers who use marijuana while pregnant and fathers who are heavy users before their partners’ pregnancy put their future kids at risk.
 They’re more likely to have children diagnosed with autism spectrum disorders (ASD).